3 Blogging Mistakes That Make Your Blog Pointless

 What separates strong, super-charged marketing blogs from the rest?
-3 common mistakes …
+These three common business blogging mistakes.

 Blogging can be a very useful tool in your marketing toolbox, but only if you do it right.
 A low-quality blog is pointless.